Residence Hall Policies

 HMC Pet Policy

 Cats and dogs are not allowed in the residence halls.
 Residents may keep small, caged pets such as fish or hamsters with the approval of their roommate and/or suitemates.
-Complete the pet registration form here.
+Complete the pet registration form.

-Damage to dormitory rooms or furnishings that result from pets will be billed to the resident responsible for the pet.
+Damage to residence hall rooms or furnishings that result from pets will be billed to the resident responsible for the pet.
 All pets must be kept clean, healthy and in well-maintained living spaces.”

 Before you bring a pet to campus, consult your roommate and suitemates to see if anyone objects to the pet.
 If they do, do not bring the pet.
 You must register a pet within 7 days of bringing it on to campus.
 Any unregistered pet found on campus after 7 days will result in a fine of $50.00 (cats and dogs will incur a $100 fine), and subsequent DB charges will ensue if it is not removed.